Ancient university governance in Scotland: Current rectors

-Together the five rectors participate in the Scottish Rectors Group, to represent their common interests.

 Other Attributes

 Students' representative councils

 A students' representative council is a body usually, although not in the case of Glasgow, constituted within a Students' Association for the representation of student interests, particularly related to the academic administration of the university.
 There is a statutory obligation for the ancient governed universities to have an SRC.

 Red undergraduate gowns

 Undergraduate students of all the ancient governed universities in Scotland are entitled to wear the red undergraduate gown.
 Undergraduate members of Saint Mary's College, in the University of Saint Andrews wear a black gown with open sleeves and charged with a violet saltire cross on the left facing.

 The Universities (Scotland) Acts

-The following are the Acts of the Parliament of the United Kingdom known as the Universities (Scotland) Acts.
-These Acts of Parliament formed the basis of the modern system of governance in the ancient universities of Scotland - with the same principles being incorporated into the University of Dundee's Royal charter.
-The Acts may be cited together as the Universities (Scotland) Acts 1858 to 1966.
+The following are the Acts of the Parliament of the United Kingdom known as the Universities (Scotland) acts.
+These acts of Parliament formed the basis of the modern system of governance in the ancient universities of Scotland – with the same principles being incorporated into the University of Dundee's royal charter.
+The acts may be cited together as the Universities (Scotland) Acts 1858 to 1966.
 Regulation of higher education is, since 1999, a devolved matter, within the legislative competence of the Scottish Parliament.